 Chest X-rays usually take a few minutes to complete.

 After the X-ray, your radiation technologist may ask you to wait a few minutes while they look at the images.
-If any of the images are blurry, the technologist may have to retake the X-rays.
+If any of the images are blurry, they may have to retake the X-rays.

-The X-ray images are sent to a radiologist who reviews them for normal and abnormal findings.
-Your healthcare provider will then review the images and radiologist's report so they can discuss your X-ray results with you.
+Next, the technologist will send your X-ray images to a radiologist who reviews them for normal and abnormal findings.
+Your healthcare provider will then review the images and radiologist’s report so they can discuss your X-ray results with you.

-In non-emergency cases, you will usually know your X-ray results within one to two days.
-In an emergency, you will usually know your results in a few minutes or hours.
+In nonemergency cases, you’ll probably get your X-ray results within one to two days.
+In an emergency, you’ll usually know your results in a few minutes or hours.